Cygn/upnp2mpris/README.md

 Tested with gnome-shell mediaplayer-extension, kde plasma widget and it even works with *KDE-Connect* from a smartphone!

-It uses *dleyna-renderer* dbus implementation so it's interface is limited to what's available, unfortunatley it doesn't cover all MPRIS2 DBus specification.
+It uses *dleyna-renderer* dbus implementation so it's interface is limited to what's available which unfortunatley doesn't cover all MPRIS2 DBus specification.
 Obviously **dleyna-renderer-service** is needed.

 There is nothing to configure.
 If your device is visible in the network **upnp2mpris** will pick it up.

+### known issue
+dleyna-renderer-server sometimes hangs. you'll have to kill -9 it.